eNMS-automation/eNMS/README.md

 # Introduction

 eNMS is a network visualization, inventory and automation web platform.
+Please note that it is still in beta version and the master branch is undergoing major changes, which are not yet reflected in the readme.
+Join us on the [Network to Code slack](http://networktocode.herokuapp.com "Network to Code slack"), channel #enms for the latest updates !

 **You can find a demo of eNMS _[here](http://afourmy.pythonanywhere.com/)_ !** (most functionalities are disabled)